-Auckland Transport (AT) is proposing a new residential parking zone to the east of St Stephens Avenue.
-We are also proposing safety improvements along St Stephens Avenue to improve visibility for all road users.
+Auckland Transport (AT) proposed a new residential parking zone to the east of St Stephens Avenue.
+We also proposed safety improvements along St Stephens Avenue to improve visibility for all road users.

-Project status: Consultation - Public feedback is open until Saturday 10 August 2019.
+Project status: Consultation - Public feedback closed 10 August 2019.

 Project zone: Central